Follow us on Flickr, Facebook and our Blog. flickr facebook blog

 Most of our fabrcs are extremely hard wearing and can be washed at high temperatures.
 We launder all of our vintage pieces prior to despatch.

 We recommend washing in the washing machine at 40 C (although most fabrics can withstand washing at 95 C though there may be slight shrinkage).
-Hnag to dry rather than drying flat.
+Tumble dry or hang to dry rather than drying flat.
 Grain sack fabrics can be tumble dryed- giving a softer texture to fabrics.

 Hemp fabrics lighten with age and washing.
 Washing at high temperatures speeds the lightening process

-For fabric that becomes stained or solied stained we recomend using oxi action either applied pre wash or an oxi action washing powder.
+For fabric that becomes stained or solied we recomend using oxi -action either applied pre wash or an oxi- action washing powder.

 We recommend washing embroidered pieces by hand at low temperatures.
 Indigo dyed pieces should be washed seperately at low temperatures.